 This course examines the major themes of the Hebrew and Aramaic Scriptures through the study of selected passages, ranging from Genesis to Malachi.
 It provides an overview of the respective covenants of the Old Testament and its different genres.
+Must pass course with minimum C- before taking TM366 Basic Christian Doctrine.
 (Every semester)